rpragustian/cypress/GITHUB_ACTIONS.md

   - 🔔 Failure notifications
   - 🎯 Optimized for API testing (no videos)

-### 2. **Cypress API Tests with Allure** (`.github/workflows/cypress-allure.yml`)
-- **Trigger**: Push to `main`/`develop`, Pull Requests, Manual dispatch
-- **Features**:
-  - 📈 Interactive Allure reports
-  - 🔍 Detailed test execution logs
-  - 📊 Test metrics and trends
-  - 🎯 Failure analysis
-  - 📁 Allure results and report artifacts
-  - 🎯 Optimized for API testing (no videos)

 ## 🚀 How to Use

 ### Automatic Triggers
-The workflows automatically run on:
+The workflow automatically runs on:
 - **Push** to `main` or `develop` branches
 - **Pull Requests** to `main` or `develop` branches
 - **Manual dispatch** via GitHub Actions tab

 ### Manual Execution
 1. Go to **Actions** tab in your repository
-2. Select the desired workflow
+2. Select the **Cypress API Tests** workflow
 3. Click **Run workflow**
 4. Choose branch and click **Run workflow**